ozonesecurity/ozonebase/docs/server/guide/index.rst

   Frequently Asked Questions

 :doc:`contributing/index`
-  How to contribute to ZoneMinder.
-As a community project we always need help, you don't need to be a coder to test or update documentation.
+  How to contribute to oZone.

 Indices and tables
 ==================